 Secondary Data Use Research

-Investigators who plan to use, study, or analyze restricted or identifiable private information for data for secondary research purposes will follow these steps for data use agreement procedures and to obtain IRB approval
+Investigators who plan to use, study, or analyze restricted or identifiable private information for data for secondary research purposes will follow these steps for data use agreement procedures and to obtain IRB approval.
+On the other hand, research with publicly available, de-identified sources of data or if information can no longer be connected to the identity of the subjects, follow these steps.

 Planning Phase Administrative Request